NemanjaZoric/ionic-custom-datetimepicker/README.md

 - `id` input is a string used to identify input of the component

 ### Output
 - `dateEvent` output is used to return selected value of the component.

+### TODO
+1. Implement min-max date range
+2. Implement disabled dates

 ## DEMO